Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 • Rotary file system: effectively removes debris and infected material from the root canals.

-• Effective local anaesthesia and optional IV sedation: make the procedure almost painless, much like getting a regular dental filling.
+• Effective local anaesthesia and optional IV sedation: makes the procedure almost painless, much like getting a regular dental filling.

-If you can provide dental X-rays before flying to our clinic in Antalya, we can create a personalised treatment schedule and estimate the number of visits required.
+If you can provide us with your dental X-rays before flying to our clinic in Antalya, we can create a personalised treatment plan and estimate the number of visits required.

 We offer a warranty on our permanent dental restorations, such as crowns and onlays, and provide follow-up consultations.

-The combination of personalised care and effective treatment methods allows us to produce exceptional aesthetic and structural restoration results.
+The combination of personalised care and effective treatment methods allows us to achieve exceptional aesthetic and structural restoration results.
 You can see the before and after results for yourself.

 FAQ About Root Canal Treatment in Turkey